Jack Davis (cartoonist)

-John Burton Davis Jr. (December 2, 1924 – July 27, 2016) was an American cartoonist and illustrator, known for his advertising art, magazine covers, film posters, record album art and numerous comic book stories.
+John Burton Davis Jr. (December 2, 1924 – July 27, 2016) was an American cartoonist and illustrator, known for his advertising art, magazine covers, film posters, record album art, and numerous comic book stories.
 He was one of the founding cartoonists for Mad in 1952.
-His cartoon characters are characterized by extremely distorted anatomy, including big heads, skinny legs and large feet.
+His cartoon characters are characterized by extremely exaggerated anatomy, including big heads, skinny legs, and large feet.

 Early life

 Davis was born December 2, 1924, in Atlanta, Georgia.
-As a child, he adored listening to Bob Hope on the radio and tried to draw him, despite not knowing what Hope looked like.
+As a child, he enjoyed listening to Bob Hope on the radio and tried to draw him, despite not knowing what Hope looked like.

 Career

 Early work

 Davis saw comic book publication at the age of 12 when he contributed a cartoon to the reader's page of Tip Top Comics No. 9 (December 1936).
-After drawing for his high school newspaper and yearbook, he spent three years in the U.S. Navy, where he contributed to the daily Navy News.
+After drawing for his high school newspaper and yearbook, he spent three years in the United States Navy during World War II, where he contributed to the daily Navy News.

 Attending the University of Georgia on the G.I.
 Bill, he drew for the campus newspaper and helped launch an off-campus humor publication, Bullsheet, which he described as "not political or anything but just something with risque jokes and cartoons."
 After graduation, he was a cartoonist intern at The Atlanta Journal, and he worked one summer inking Ed Dodd's Mark Trail comic strip, a strip which he later parodied in Mad as Mark Trade.